By Mamie McLean, MD

 Is the Endometrial Receptivity Analysis the answer you’ve been searching for?

-The negatives of the ERA are time—it can add a month of treatment to what is already a long process, and cost—it can run add hundreds of dollars to an already expensive treatment process.
+The negatives of the ERA are time—it can add a month of treatment to what is already a long process–and cost, as it can run add hundreds of dollars to an already expensive treatment process.

 The science of our field changes rapidly and is allowing us to help more and more patients.
 Nowhere are these advances more tangible, than for patients with recurrent implantation failure.

-Learn more about the Endometrial Receptivity Analysis or implantation failure from Alabama Fertility in Birmingham, AL
+Learn more about the Endometrial Receptivity Analysis, implantation failure, and other fertility testing methods from Alabama Fertility in Birmingham, AL

 At Alabama Fertility Specialists, we treat all patients with the care and compassion that complex reproductive issues require.
 We encourage you to ask your doctors and nurses at Alabama Fertility Specialists as many questions as you need to in order to find out more.